Mexican Army: Regional command

 The territorial organization of the Mexican Army includes twelve Military Regions (Regiónes militares (RM)).
 Each RM is commanded by a senior officer in the rank of Divisional General of the General Staff (General de División Diplomado de Estado Mayor), a three-star general.
 Below the military regions are forty-eight Military Zones (Zónas militares (ZM)).
 Each ZM is commanded by a senior officer in the rank of Brigade General of the General Staff (General de Brigada Diplomado de Estado Mayor), a two-star general.
 Operational needs determine how many zones are in each region, with corresponding increases and decreases in troop strength.
 Each commander of the Military Region is appointed and relieved by the Commander of the Army.

-Usually on the secretary of defence's recommendation, the senior zone commander is also the commander of the military region containing the military zone.
+Usually on the secretary of defence's recommendation via the office of the Commander, the senior zone commander is also the commander of the military region containing the military zone.
 A military zone commander has jurisdiction over every unit operating in his territory, including the Rurales (Rural Defense Force) that occasionally have been a Federal political counterweight to the power of state governors.
 Zone commanders provide the national defence secretary with socio-political conditions intelligence about rural areas.
 Moreover, they traditionally have acted in co-ordination with the Secretariat of National Defense (SEDENA) on planning and resources deployment.

 The commanding officer of a military zone has as at the least an independent infantry battalion under his jurisdiction, but also takes operational control of units deployed to his MZ area of responsibility.
 Force strength varies greatly from a single infantry battalion in the 3rd Military Zone covering the relatively peaceful area of Baja California Sur to over 10 infantry battalions, separate infantry companies and motorized cavalry regiments plus additional conventional and SF units on rotation in the 9th Military Zone covering the state of Sinaloa, where government troops are fighting the eponymous drug cartel.

 The Mexican Air Force, which is an independent military service under the SEDENA, has its own territorial organization, separate from that of the Mexican Army.
 It has four air force regions: Northwest (Región Aérea del Noroeste, HQ in Hermosillo, Sonora), Northeast (Región Aérea del Noreste, HQ in Chihuahua, Chihuahua) Central (Región Aérea del Centro, HQ at Santa Lucía AFB, Estado de México) and the Southeast Air Force Region (Región Aérea del Sureste, HQ at Tuxtla Gutiérrez, Chiapas).
 Each new commanding officer of an air force region enters the appointment as a Wing General Pilot-Aviator of the Air Force Staff (General de Ala Piloto Aviador Diplomado de Estado Mayor Aéreo) - a two-star general and midway through his term he is promoted to a Division General Pilot-Aviator of the Air Force Staff (General de División Piloto Aviador Diplomado de Estado Mayor Aéreo) - a three-star general.
 A similar territorial organization is also implemented in the Mexican Navy with Naval Regions and Naval Zones as counterparts to the army territorial organization.